 The University is preparing for a variety of scenarios if circumstances or guidance from the government and public health authorities requires a reassessment of the plan before the start of the fall semester.
 Expanded in-person learning is contingent on the latest health and safety guidelines, as they are adjusted over the summer and fall in response to the state of the pandemic.

 The fall semester will more closely resemble Penn State’s in-person instructional experience, while continuing to offer a full range of web classes.
 Classes will be scheduled using the University’s non-COVID modes of instruction.

 Future instructional impacts

-Based on what has been learned about student and faculty needs and preferences, some remote synchronous — in which students attend virtually at a scheduled time — and asynchronous — in which students engage with instructors and course material on their own time — courses will continue to be offered in the summer and fall.
+Based on what has been learned about student and faculty needs and preferences, some asynchronous courses — in which students engage with instructors and course material on their own time — will continue to be offered in the summer and fall.